 They can be cooked for long periods.
 Dried bay laurel leaves added when cooking are removed before the dish is served.

-Bay laurel is said to stimulate your appetite.
-Bay laurel when used in cooking will help your digestive system to function better and make it easier to absorb heavy foods.
+Bay leaves when used in cooking will help your digestive system to function better and make it easier to absorb heavy foods.

 Bay laurel also has a positive effect on aching limbs.
 Try adding a few bay laurel leaves into your bathwater.